Integrating atmospheric, earth, and energy sciences in support of defense and global security

 Group Leader: Shaocheng Xie

-LLNL's Cloud Processes Research Group is a recognized leader that performs basic research into cloud processes with major activities including their diagnosis with observations, their parameterization and evaluation in climate models, and their response to climate change.
-The Cloud Processes Research Group is closely connected with the Program for Climate Model Diagnosis and Intercomparison , a world leader in the diagnosis of climate models, and the Atmospheric Radiation Measurement (ARM) program that provides novel ground-based observations of clouds and related processes.
+LLNL’s Cloud Processes Research and Modeling Group is a recognized leader that performs basic research into cloud processes with major activities including their diagnosis with observations, their parameterization and evaluation in climate models, and their response to climate change.
+The Cloud Processes Research and Modeling Group is closely connected with the Program for Climate Model Diagnosis and Intercomparison , a world leader in the diagnosis of climate models, and the Atmospheric Radiation Measurement (ARM) program that provides novel ground-based observations of clouds and related processes.
 Among the many research activities in the group are the following:

 Group Leader: Joe Morris